zahhar/global_azure/hardening_rag/presentation.md

 ## Hardening Strategies: System design (2/2) - using LogProbs

 > This technique is not (yet?) available in Azure OpenAI when used with 'data_sources'.
-Shallow alternative is 'strictness' parameter.
+Shallow alternative is 'strictness' parameter, or feeding back 'citations' used to provide response and asking if it is well-grounded.

 Ask RAG to reply with structured output like this (in pseudocode):
 <pre>